 Seated Lower Curl (Beginner)

 Sit on a bench with back support and perform the same bottom-half movement.
-Sitting eliminates any temptation to swing with your hips, which is important because lower curls are a strict-form exercise by design.
-If you are brand new to the movement or you catch yourself rocking during standing lower curls, start here.
+Sitting eliminates any temptation to swing with your hips, which matters because lower curls are a strict-form exercise by design.
+If you're brand new to the movement or you catch yourself rocking during standing lower curls, start here.
 Use 10-15 percent less weight than you would standing.

 Alternating Lower Curl (Beginner-Intermediate)